aguinebe/aguinebe.github.io/_posts/2014-02-27-email-alerts-with-tableau.markdown

 1. **Install the ruby development environment**.
 Luckily there are one-click install packages out there.

 1. **Configure Tableau Server to accept requests for trusted tickets**.
-This enables the emailing script to impersonate the recipient of each email instead of using filters to filter the relevant information.
-This step is necessary if you have row-level security implemented in published datasources.
+This does two things for you.
+First, the script will not need to know any password, it will simply request trusted tickets to perform its work.
+Second, ans this optional, it enables the emailing script to impersonate the recipient of each email instead of using filters to filter the relevant information.
+This impersonation is necessary if you have row-level security implemented in published datasources.

 1. **Install an SMTP mail server** if you don't already have one